Ibrahim Umar (physicist)

-Ibrahim Khalil Umar was a Nigerian scientist and university administrator.
-He was Vice-Chancellor of Bayero University, Kano, Nigeria from 1979 to 1986.
-He holds a B.Sc. in physics and mathematics from Ahmadu Bello University in Zaria, Nigeria, a M.Sc. in physics from Northern Illinois University, USA and a Ph.D.
+Ibrahim Khalil Umar (died 2023) was a Nigerian scientist and university administrator.
+He was vice-chancellor of Bayero University, Kano, Nigeria from 1979 to 1986.
+He held a B.Sc. in physics and mathematics from Ahmadu Bello University in Zaria, Nigeria, a M.Sc. in physics from Northern Illinois University, USA and a Ph.D.
 (1974) in physics at the University of East Anglia, United Kingdom.
-In 1976 he became the first Nigerian academic in physics to teach at Bayero University.
-In 1978 he served on the national constitutional assembly that drafted the Constitution of the 2nd Republic.
+In 1976, he became the first Nigerian academic in physics to teach at Bayero University.
+In 1978, he served on the national constitutional assembly that drafted the Constitution of the 2nd Republic.

-Between 1994 and 1997, Umar served as Sole Administrator of the Federal University of Technology, Minna.
+Between 1994 and 1997, Umar served as sole administrator of the Federal University of Technology, Minna.

 He represented Nigeria at the Executive Assembly of the World Energy Council from 1990.
-He was a member of the Nigerian delegation to the International Atomic Energy Agency (IAEA) General Conference from 1989 and was appointed Director-General of the Energy Commission of Nigeria in 1989.
-He served as Chairman of the Board of Governors of the International Atomic Energy Agency from 2000 to 2001.
-In 2004 he was the Director of the Centre for Energy Research and Training, where the first Nigerian research nuclear reactor is located.
+He was a member of the Nigerian delegation to the International Atomic Energy Agency (IAEA) General Conference from 1989, and was appointed director-general of the Energy Commission of Nigeria in 1989.
+He served as chairman of the Board of Governors of the International Atomic Energy Agency from 2000 to 2001.
+In 2004, he was the director of the Centre for Energy Research and Training, where the first Nigerian research nuclear reactor is located.

-In 2007, he was on the international advisory committee for the international workshop on Renewable Energy for Sustainable Development in Africa, held at the University of Nigeria, Nsukka in Nigeria.
+In 2007, Umar was on the international advisory committee for the international workshop on Renewable Energy for Sustainable Development in Africa, held at the University of Nigeria, Nsukka in Nigeria.

 Death

-On 30 January 2023 his son Faruk Ibrahim Umar announced his death.
+On 30 January 2023, his son Faruk Ibrahim Umar announced his death.